mtanveer1/USVM-RFE/README.md

 USVM_RFE.m: Selects the features using USVM-RFE algorithm.

-For quickly reproducing the results of the RUTSVM-CIL algorithm, we have included the wpbc dataset.
+For quickly running the USVM-RFE algorithm, we have included the wpbc dataset.
 One can simply run the USVM_RFE.m file to check the obtained results on this sample dataset.
 To run experiments on more datasets, simply add datasets in the folder and run USVM_RFE.m file.
 For selecting the optimal parameters, one can do the standard training of USVM first using USVM.m file.

 This code is for non-commercial and academic use only.
 Please cite the following papers if you are using this code.